BC Wolves: 2022–23 season

-In the King Mindaugas Cup, Wolves finished second in the qualifying round standings behind Neptūnas Klaipėda.
-The second-place finish, however, meant that during the draw for the quarterfinals, Wolves drew Žalgiris Kaunas. Žalgiris easily beat Wolves in Alytus, 95–79, and Kaunas, 91–72.
+In the King Mindaugas Cup, the Wolves finished second in the qualifying round to Neptūnas Klaipėda.
+They drew Žalgiris Kaunas for the quarterfinals, who defeated the Wolves at home 95–79 and Kaunas 91–72.

-On 28 March 2023, Wolves fired head coach Kurtinaitis, with assistant Aurimas Jasilionis.
-The firing came after Wolves qualified for the European North Basketball League (ENBL) final four.
-They hired Kęstutis Kemzūra to replace Kurtinaitis, also hiring Marius Leonavičius and Nedas Pocevičius as his new assistants.
+On 28 March 2023, the club fired head coach Kurtinaitis and assistant Aurimas Jasilionis after qualifying for the European North Basketball League (ENBL) final four.
+The Wolves hired Kęstutis Kemzūra as head coach and Marius Leonavičius and Nedas Pocevičius as assistants.

-The club also got their second chance in a European competition, participating in the 2022–23 European North Basketball League, which started in November 2022.
-Wolves defeated Budivelnyk Kyiv in the quarterfinals, qualifying for the final four while still under coach Kurtinaitis.
-Under coach Kemzūra, Wolves beat Wilki Morskie Szczecin 58–55 in the semi-finals.
-In the finals, Wolves lost to Stal Ostrów Wielkopolski 66–70, which prevented the team from winning their first championship.
+The club also participated in the 2022–23 European North Basketball League, which began in November 2022.
+The Wolves defeated Budivelnyk Kyiv in the quarterfinals, qualifying for the final four under Kurtinaitis.
+Under Kemzūra, the club defeated Wilki Morskie Szczecin 58–55 in the semifinals.
+In the finals, the Wolves lost to Stal Ostrów Wielkopolski 66–70.

-Entering the LKL playoffs, Wolves faced CBet Jonava.
-The club had won only one of their matches against CBet during the regular season - in the playoffs, however, the third-seeded Wolves were considered the heavy favorites.
-CBet won against the Wolves with a score of 80–76 in an away series opener, and finished them off in Jonava with 80–75, a 2:0 series win for CBet.
-The series win by Jonava is considered one of the biggest upsets in LKL history.
+In the LKL playoffs, the club faced CBet Jonava.
+Although the Wolves won only one regular-season match against CBet, the third-seeded club was heavily favored.
+CBet won 80–76 in the away series opener, and eliminated the Wolves in Jonava 80–75.
 Due to the reconstruction of its Avia Solutions Group Arena, the team played some home games in Alytus Arena.